Super R-Type (1992)

 At the risk of alienating myself from my missus and buying myself, oh, about nine years on the sofa, I tried to chat up girls once upon a time.
 I wasn’t much good at it.
 I’d only do it when I was near catatonic with drink, and at that stage anything coming out of my mouth more closely resembled a tortured hyena trying to scream bible verses in Afrikaans.
 But sometimes, it might only happen once or twice in your life, a golden and almost unbelievable opportunity falls into your lap.
 And in a darkened corner of that night’s den of iniquity, hovering just at the periphery of our round table full of drinks, there she was.

 God, was she a vision.
 I had the old beer goggles on of course, or beer coke bottles, but is every girl in every nightclub you’ve ever been to a 10/10 or what?
 To make proceedings even more high-stakes, it was she who began talking to me.
 I swear I whipped round and had a quick look over my shoulder to see if she was addressing an incoming Chad, about to smash me out of the way, but not a bit of it.
 Voice already stretched to breaking point – I swear, a tiny bit of necessary nightclub shouting and it’s gone – I yelled some reply to her advance and the old two-way conversation began from there.
-Heaven knows what I saying, but I can only assume I was playing it as cool as the other side of the pillow.
+Heaven knows what I was saying, but I can only assume I was playing it as cool as the other side of the pillow.

 Still, that ain’t really my scene, you know?
 I’d much rather your James Bond swanky dinnerparty setting, where I can get stuck into Pussy Galore.
 Actually I’d be more like the boys from Dumb ‘n’ Dumber in such a scenario, but I’m really just saying that I’d like a place where the volume is low enough for the one-liners to just fall out of my mouth, and she’s chewing through them like the tenderest piece of lamb you ever ate.
 My best lines lose effectiveness somewhat when I’m screaming them aggressively over Rage Against the Machine, you know.
 Despite all of this though, I was well in with her.